Cezero/dnd_tools/packages/shared/docs/feature-system/class-skills.md

 - Allows filtering and processing of class skills specifically

 ### **3. Modifier-Based Approach**
-- Each class skill is represented as a modifier with `ModifierType.Other`
+- Each class skill is represented as an entity with `EntityType.Other`
 - `value: 0` indicates no bonus value - just marking as class skill
 - `appliesToId` contains the specific skill ID